Jeyakkavi/IFP-Management-System/README.md

 # IFP Management System

-The IFP (Industry-Focused Project) Management System is a web-based application developed using Python and Flask.
+The IFP Management System is a web-based application developed using Python and Flask.
 It helps manage and streamline project details, student and faculty assignments, progress tracking, and approvals for academic institutions.

 ---